smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

                   ...
               }

       The token identifiers need to be separated by semi-colons.
-Optional assignments may set specific values for tokens.
+Adding a ``=`` and a numeric value to the token definition sets a specific value as token identifier.
 If a token is used but not defined in a token section, a warning is issued.
+The names of the defined token idenfiers enter the global namespace with `token prefix` + `name`.

    .. note::

-      The token identifier in this section are prefix-less.
-The token prefix, e.g. defined by comand line option ``--token-id-prefix`` is automatically pasted in front of the identifier.
+      The token identifiers in the token section are specified without prefix.
+      The token prefix, is defined by the comand line option ``--token-id-prefix``.

 .. data:: repeated_token

-      Repeated tokens may be send from the lexer efficiently by setting a repetion number inside a token, instead of sending a sequence of token objects (section :ref:`sec:token-repetition`).
-The token ids subject to this type of repetition must be specified in the ``repeated_token`` section.
+      The ``repeated_token`` section selects some token ids for the usage of efficient token repetition.
+Instead of multiple token objects being produced, the same token object is sent multiple times until the repetition count is achieved.
+A practical application of this can be considered in indentation based lexical analysis (off-side rule).
+There, a single less indented line may cause multiple closing scopes.
+Each closed scope is notified by a ``DEDENT`` token.
+Instead of putting `n` ``DEDENT`` tokens into the queue, a single token can now be prepared with the repetition count of `n`.
+The content of the ``repeated_token`` section are the names of token identifiers which are subject to repetition.

       .. code-block:: cpp